-Skill (To Be Completed by the End of Grade 2) Suggested Teacher Activities to Aid the Student Key Grade Date Achieved Notes/ Equipment 6 Explore and experience the use of ATDs such as magnification software and apps, braille, braille displays, large print, text-to-speech, scanners, screen readers, electronic reference applications, speech output, adaptive switches, communication boards, digital/DAISY players/recorders, and augmentative communication devices. ntroduce, discuss, demonstrate, and use a variety of ATDs such as magnification software and apps, braille, braille displays, large print, text-to-speech, scanners, screen readers, electronic reference applications, speech output, adaptive switches, communication boards, digital/DAISY players, and augmentative communication devices using any adaptive devices, as needed.
-7 Demonstrate the use of a keyboard, navigational keys, mouse, touch screens, and buttons on ATDs specific to the student's needs Demonstrate, guide, and provide a variety of opportunities to explore and experience navigating computers, laptops, ATDs, and tablets, incorporating adaptive devices, as needed.
+Skill (To Be Completed by the End of Kindergarten) Suggested Teacher Activities to Aid the Student Key Grade Date Achieved Notes/ Equipment 4 Demonstrate the safe operation and proper care of a technological system.
+Introduce, discuss, and demonstrate appropriate care, use, and personal hygiene when using digital/electronic tools, including ATDs and any adaptive devices.
+5 Explore and experience the use of ATDs, such as magnification software, apps, braille, braille displays, large print, text-to-speech, scanners, screen readers, electronic reference applications, speech output, adaptive switches, communication boards, digital/Daisy players/recorders, and/or augmentative communication devices.
+Begin to introduce, discuss, demonstrate, and use a variety of ATDs, such as magnification software, apps, braille, braille displays, large print, text-to-speech, scanners, screen readers, electronic reference applications, speech output, adaptive switches, communication boards, digital/Daisy players/recorders, and/or augmentative communication devices.
+6 Demonstrate the proper ergonomic body position and use of a keyboard, a mouse, touch screen tablet, ATDs, and adaptive devices, specific to the student's needs.
+Demonstrate, guide, and provide a variety of opportunities to explore and experience the various forms of navigation of ATDs, adaptive devices, touch screen tablets, and computers.